The Best Oatmeal Raisin Cookies with crispy edges, chewy center and delicious flavor. Bar none, simply the best.

 In a small saucepan, melt the butter and stir in the raisins and oatmeal.
 Set aside to cool while you gather your remaining ingredients.

-In a mixing bowl, add in your sugars and whisk them together.
-Add in the eggs and vanilla and whisk until thoroughly combined.
+In a mixing bowl, add the eggs, sugars, and vanilla.
+Whisk until thoroughly combined.
 It starts out thick but don't worry, it all comes together.

-Add in the oat mixture along with the flour mixture and mix with a wooden spoon until everything is combined.
+Add the oat mixture along with the flour mixture and mix with a wooden spoon until everything is combined.

-I scoop up the dough and place onto the baking sheet that is lined with parchment.
+Scoop the dough and place onto a baking sheet that is lined with parchment.
 The scoop I use measures 2 tablespoons and creates golf ball sized rounds.
 Space about 2 inches apart.

 Bake in a 350 degree oven for 12 - 15 minutes.

 Let cool on rack.
 I bet that will only be a few minutes because you will be tempted to dive in right away.
 Who could blame you?

-I sometimes like to save some in a freezer bag for later use.
-I scoop them up and freeze.
+The dough can be scooped and placed in a freezer bag for later use.
 Want just a few to satisfy your sweet tooth?
 Set the toaster oven to 350 degrees and bake!
 You may need to add a minute or two to the baking time.